Even though the Skywalker Saga wrapped up with 2019's

 Favreau explained in the Disney Gallery episode "Practical" that "some [drawings] were too cute, some too ugly, some were the wrong proportions."

 Even when the team decided on a design, it took at least three months to develop the main puppet.

-Favreau told The Hollywood Reporter that Glover gave him the idea to keep Baby Yoda a secret while they were working on 2019's The Lion King.
+told that Glover gave him the idea to keep Baby Yoda a secret while they were working on 2019's The Hollywood Reporter The Lion King.